 * * *

 The thief sprinted down the long passageway, the ranger's voice was just ahead, loud screams and roars and a steady stream of curses.
-Harold saw his friend, the ranger bounced from wall to wall, his clothes seemed to move by themselves; he looked like he was wearing a heavy coat of fur and plucked at it with one hand.
+Harold watched as his friend, the ranger, bounced from wall to wall, his clothes seemed to move by themselves; he looked like he was wearing a heavy coat of fur and plucked at it with one hand.

 "Rats!"
 Harold yelled.
 "He's covered with rats!"